HttpsOlly/game-of-life/README.md

 This is my solution to [BBC Game of Life technical challenge](docs/Game+of+Life+Candidate+Instructions.md).

 ## Installation
+    npm install

 ## Execution
+    npm run test
+Without an explicit instruction to provide visual output I chose to focus on logic alone.
+Assuming my tests are sufficient, a suite of passing tests is an indicator of success.

 ## Narrative

-Approach
+### Approach
-1. Search internet for successful and unsuccessful approaches and take inspiration from them
+1. Search internet for successful and unsuccessful approaches and take inspiration from (not copy!) them
 1. Create a skeleton starting point, check into Github, submit link to assessor
-1. Iterate on scenarios, committing to Github often, create release points for each successful scenario
+1. Iterate on scenarios, committing to Github often
-1. Document and publish
+1. Document

 After searching the internet, I realised these things:
 - The grid size is "infinite" meaning my initial throughs of a two-dimensional array wouldn't work due to memory capacity